kubeflow/community/wgs/wg-serving/wg-charter-serving.md

 #### Cross-cutting and Externally Facing Processes

 - Coordinating with WG Pipeline to make sure models can be deployed and rolled out  with pipelines
-- Coordinating with release teams to ensure that the serving features can be released properly (e.g. integration and testing Istio versions supported by Kubeflow community)
+- Coordinating with Kubeflow release teams to ensure that the serving features can be released properly (e.g. integration and testing Istio versions supported by Kubeflow community, providing kustomization manifests etc.)
 - Coordinating with various cloud providers to ensure KFServing can be deployed and operated at their end.

 ### Out of scope